10 Bollywood Songs Which Amazingly Were Shot In A Single Take

 2. Barson Ke Baad Aayi Mujhko Yaad – Anjaam (1994)

 It was a Shah Rukh Khan and Madhuri Dixit wave, which made audiences go crazy in the early 90s.
-This song from director Rahul Rawail’s Anjaam which released in 1994 wasn’t that popular compared to the Channe Ke Khet Mein song picturized on Madhuri Dixit.
+This song from director Rahul Rawail’s Anjaam which was released in 1994 wasn’t that popular compared to the Channe Ke Khet Mein song picturized on Madhuri Dixit.
 But the USP of Barson Ke Baad Aayi Mujhko Yaad song picturized on Shah Rukh Khan and Madhuri Dixit was that it was captured in a single take without any cuts which made people take notice of it.
 The song was crooned by Alka Yagnik, written by Sameer, and composed by music director duo Anand - Milind.

 3. I Want to Make Love to You – Aitraaz (2004)